DanSM-5/fzf-lsp.nvim/README.md

 -- locations: list of selected entries from fzf
 -- data: context data used to generate the list
 -- action_type: string that can be used to identify the type of call.
-Same as prompt in fzf minuse the ">" symbol
+Same as prompt in fzf minus the ">" symbol
 ```

 * `g:fzf_lsp_layout`: the equivalent of `g:fzf_layout`, dictionary with the fzf_window layout